coder-chitra/GitHub-Demo/README.md

 # GitHub-Demo
-This is Demo Repository for Practicing GitHub
+This is Demo Repository for Practicing Git & GitHub.
+New Line Added - to modify the existing file